lrodriguezlujan/neurostr/doc/io.md

 ## Writers

-Parsers are classes that write a given [Reconstruction] into a output stream `std::ostream` following some predefined format.
+Parsers are classes that write a given [Reconstruction] into a output stream `std::ostream` following some prebuilt format.
 At the moment, just [SWC](io/format.html#SWC) and [JSON](io/format.html#JSON) file formats are supported by the `SWCWriter` and `JSONWriter` respectively.
 Check the data format specification and the writers documentation for further details about how to use them.

 [Reconstruction]: data_model.html#reconstruction
 [Contour]: data_model.html#contour